 (forthcoming) “Women in Deuteronomy,” in The Oxford Handbook to Deuteronomy (ed.
 Don C. Benjamin; Oxford: OUP), DOI: 10.1093/oxfordhb/9780190273552.013.13

-Forthcoming “Law and the Profile of Justice,” in The Biblical World: Second Revised Edition (ed.
+(2021) “Law and The Profile of Justice,” in The Biblical World: Second Edition (ed.
 K.J.
-Dell and A.D.
-Lee; London and New York: Routledge), ancipated Oct 2019.
+Dell; London and New York: Routledge), 87-114.

 (2019) “The Unblemished Male?
-Castration and The Cut of Circumcision,” in Hebrew Masculinities Anew (Hebrew Bible Monographs 79; ed.
+Castration and The Cut of Circumcision,” in Hebrew Masculinities Anew (ed.
 O.Creangă; Sheffield: Phoenix Press), 107-124.

 (2012) “Terms of Endearment?
 The אשת יפת-תאר (Desirable Female Captive) and her Illicit Acquisition,” in Texts@Contexts: Exodus and Deuteronomy (ed.
 G. Yee and A. Brenner; Minneapolis: Fortress Press), 237-257.

 (2010) “Instrumental Talion in Deuteronomic Law,” Zeitschrift für altorientalische und biblische Rechtsgeschichte, 16, 263-278.